 "One of the great advantages about working as a psychologist in the NHS, is that you can usually find job opportunities wherever you go".
 Louise Fountain, consultant clinical psychologist

-Clinical psychologists work with different and varied client groups, depending on the post.
-These can include children with behavioural and emotional difficulties, mothers with postnatal depression and young offenders.
-You’ll draw on your scientific knowledge to bring about positive change.
-Treatments such as cognitive behavioural therapy are now offered to people with range of difficulties including anxiety and depression as well as more severe problems such as personality disorders.
+As a clinical psychologist, you will draw on your scientific knowledge to bring about positive change.
+Treatments such as cognitive behavioural therapy are now offered to people with range of mental health problems including anxiety and depression as well as more severe problems such as personality disorders.

 Where will I work?